univention/univention-corporate-server/doc/manual/ip-config/radius.rst

 MAC Authentication Bypass with computer objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-MAC Authentication Bypass (MAB) is a proprietary extension to 802.1X
+MAC Authentication Bypass (MAB) is a proprietary fallback mode to 802.1X
-and addresses devices that don't support 802.1X authentication,
+for devices that don't support 802.1X authentication,
 such as network printers or wireless phones.
 MAB is an option that allows such devices to authenticate with the network
-using their MAC address as username and password.
+using their MAC address as their username.

 This section describes how to use a device's MAC address for authentication
 and assign them a VLAN to the corresponding network infrastructure through MAB.